Safe and Responsible Business

 Our Code of Business Conduct

-Our Code of Business Conduct is our guide to doing the right thing.
-It continues to evolve with us and has recently been updated to strengthen our culture of safety and emphasise our strong position on rights of First Nations Peoples and cultural heritage, human rights, modern slavery and workplace sexual harassment.
-Our Code highlights everyone’s authority, and obligation, to stop work to protect our people, the environment and Indigenous cultural heritage.
+Our Code of Business Conduct (Our Code) continues to evolve with us and has recently been updated to strengthen our culture of safety, and emphasise our strong position on the rights of First Nations Peoples and cultural heritage, human rights, modern slavery and workplace sexual harassment.
+Our Code highlights everyone’s authority, and obligation to stop work to protect our people, the environment and Indigenous cultural heritages.

-It also emphasises importance of speaking up if you see something wrong.
-We are committed to ensuring everyone can raise concerns freely, without fear, and that any concerns are dealt with swiftly, fairly and confidentially using our confidential, anonymous Speak Up Service.
+Our Code also emphasises the importance of speaking up.
+We encourage everyone to speak up about things they think are wrong, against the law or that breach Our Code.
+We are committed to ensuring everyone can raise concerns freely, without fear, and that any concerns are dealt with swiftly, fairly and confidentially using our confidential, anonymous Speak Up service.
 Our commitment to supporting and protecting people who speak up is also reinforced in our updated Whistleblower Policy.

-The health and safety of our people is our priority, always.
-We maintain a relentless focus on preventing fatalities and serious injuries.
-By operating responsibly, continuously improving our practices and leveraging smart technology, we are helping enable safer environments for our people, customers, business partners, and those who live and work in our communities of operation.
+The health and safety of our people is our priority, always and we maintain a relentless focus on preventing fatalities and serious injuries.
+By operating responsibly, continuously improving our practices and leveraging smart technology, we are helping to enable safer environments for our people, customers, business partners, and those who live and work in the communities we work in.

 Our Safety, Health and Environment Policy affirms our commitment to avoid harm, empower our people to perform their tasks safely and responsibly, and continuously improve our performance.
 Major Hazard Management (MHM) is our key program to deliver this strategy, identifying the most serious risks to our people, and implementing controls to manage those risks.
 Our MHM program covers major hazards common to most of our operations, supplemented by additional major hazard information specific to important processes and technologies.
 We use feedback from our assurance processes and High Potential Incidents (HPIs) to develop and improve our MHM controls.

-Mental and physical wellbeing is critical for our people to thrive, and our employee engagement survey has been updated to include leading indicators on mental health and wellbeing to ensure we prioritise progress in these areas.
+We recognise that mental and physical wellbeing are critical for our people to thrive.
+Our employee engagement survey has been updated to include leading indicators on mental health and wellbeing to ensure we prioritise progress in these areas.
 We have also reviewed our risk assessment tools to identify and assess psychosocial factors in the workplace and ensure we are addressing areas of increased risk.

 Enhancing product security

-We take our product security responsibilities seriously and strive to be champions of a safe and secure value chain.
-We select our partners following detailed due diligence covering security across the product lifecycle, from transport to storage and their final end-use.
+We take our product security responsibilities seriously and strive to champion safe and secure value chains.
+We select our partners in accordance with detailed due diligence that covers security across the product lifecycle from transport to storage and final end-use.

-We are implementing track and trace in line with our product stewardship.
-This technology enables higher accuracy inventory control and will allow us to provide detailed information to authorities in the event of lost or stolen product, or product recovered in the hands of unauthorised persons.
+We implement track-and-trace technology as part of our product stewardship.
+The technology enables higher accuracy in inventory control and allows us to provide detailed information to authorities in the event of a product is lost or stolen or recovered from the hands of unauthorised persons.

 Respecting and upholding human rights